-I’m not a huge fan of pattern trading.
+I’m not a huge fan of pattern trade strategies.
 Although patterns are semi-effective trading mediums they seriously limit your ability to grow your account.

-Instead looking for basic formations with support, resistance and structure is the way to go if you are specifically interested in that trading method, but I’m not going to teach it in this guide as I do not fully believe in it.
+Instead, looking for basic formations with support, resistance and structure is the way to go if you are specifically interested in that method.
+I’m not going to teach it in this guide however as I do not fully believe in it.

 Advanced formations are things such as the Cipher and Gartley.
 BUT they have one main issue.
 They are still patterns.